changsin/adart/README.md

 # ADaRT (AI Data Reviewing Tool)
-ADaRT is a data reviewing tool written in Streamlit and React.
+ADaRT is a data reviewing tool written in Streamlit and React JS.

 To run:
 1. Run the following